James-Livingston/SelfDirectedProjects/RecommendationEngine/README.md

 *This project is in progress*

-Collecting and analyzing 2 million online reviews of a beer.
+Collecting and analyzing 2 million online reviews of beers.

 ## Data Collection

-Data was collected via web scraping with the Python library BeautifulSoup.
-Data was stored in a SQL Server database.
+Data was collected via web scraping with the Python library BeautifulSoup and stored in a SQL Server database.

 ### Schema